Play EOS-503 for FREE HERE.

 - Demonstrating the consequences of adopting particular instructional technologies through particular pedagogical worldviews (as defined by the TPACK model and ISTE standards); and

-- Maintaining a 1:1 ratio of game objectives and instructional objectives to reduce barriers to transfer and to make it easier for teachers to directly apply what they’ve learned.
+- Maintaining a 1:1 ratio of game objectives and instructional objectives to reduce barriers to transfer and to make it easier for teachers to directly apply what they have learned.

 Through maintenance of the 1:1 ratio between EOS-503‘s play objectives and our broader instructional objectives, the game is able to teach and assess how particular educators think about the integration of technology and contemporary learning theory into their particular educational classroom environments.

-EOS-503 is not a didactic, lecture-style game, nor does it ask the player to memorize or manipulate abstracted symbols and patterns.
+EOS-503 is not a form of direct instruction, nor does it ask the player to memorize or manipulate abstracted symbols and patterns.
 It is instead a narrative adventure that presents educators with problems of practice alongside multiple theory-based educational worldviews and interactive opportunities that encourage rethinking and evolving one’s personal philosophy of education and cognition.
 Our goal is to ultimately make this resource available to all educators at no cost such that it may benefit as many teacher education, educational technology, learning science, and other instructional training spaces as possible.